Storyfall

 Language Selection

 If the story has translations available, you can choose your preferred language before starting to play.
 A language selector appears on the story detail page when translations exist.
 You can also switch languages during play from the in-game settings.
+That choice is saved for the current playthrough.
 If a scene hasn’t been translated yet, you’ll see the original content with a note that the translation is not yet available.

 Game Settings